 The small-frame model is lighter and more maneuverable in tight spaces, making it the best choice for interior work, landscaping, and site development.

 A medium-size skid steer is often used with its various attachments to function as a backhoe or digger in places where those machines would not fit.
 Since the medium-frame skid steer is lighter than traditional demolition equipment, it can be equipped with tires or tracks and driven over asphalt or concrete without damaging the surface.

 Large skid steers can be used for extensive demolition and excavation work.
-Whereas many large-scale demolition machines need to be transported by a semi-truck, the large-frame skid steer is capable of performing many of the same excavation tasks while still able to maneuver independently about the work site.
+Whereas many large-scale demolition machines need to be transported by a semi-truck, the wheel loader is capable of performing many of the same excavation tasks while still able to maneuver independently about the work site.

 There are many guides available to help you figure out which skid steer is right for your project, or you can talk directly with a professional supplier.

 What’s the Difference Between a Bobcat and a Skid Steer?